 Both courses are available by telephone or online for a small fee.
-Each course takes about two hours to complete.
-If you fail to take the first bankruptcy course, your Chapter 13 case is dismissed.
-If you don’t complete the second bankruptcy course, you don’t receive a bankruptcy discharge.
+However each course takes about two hours to complete.
+Therefore, if you fail to take the first bankruptcy course, your Chapter 13 case is dismissed.
+So if you don’t complete the second bankruptcy course, you don’t receive a bankruptcy discharge.

 Idaho Bankruptcy Exemptions

 A debtor is allowed to keep certain property when filing for bankruptcy relief.
 In a Chapter 13 case, using bankruptcy exemptions helps keep your bankruptcy plan payment as low as possible.
 Most of the federal bankruptcy exemptions can be found in 11 U.S.C. §562 of the Bankruptcy Code.
 You can also review a list of the federal bankruptcy exemptions gathered by NCLC.

 However, Idaho requires that debtors who have resided in Idaho for 730 days or longer to use state bankruptcy exemptions instead of federal bankruptcy exemptions.